Microsoft Copilot: Copilot key

+The Linux kernel gained the ability to recognize the key with version 6.14 in early 2025.
+The official blog of the KDE project referred to the key as "dumb" and anticipated that most users would ultimately want to make it emulate the modifier key; as of 2025, such functionality had not yet been implemented in KDE's Plasma graphical shell, but it added the ability to use the key to launch applications or perform other actions.

 Reception

 Tom Warren, a senior editor at The Verge, has noted the conceptual similarity of Copilot and other Microsoft assistant features like Cortana and Clippy.
 Warren also believes that large language models, as they develop further, could change how users work and collaborate.
 Rowan Curran, an analyst at Forrester, states that the integration of AI into productivity software may lead to improvements in user experience.

-Concerns over the speed of Microsoft's recent release of AI-powered products and investments have led to questions surrounding ethical responsibilities in the testing of such products.
+Concerns about the speed of Microsoft's recent release of AI-powered products and investments have raised questions about ethical responsibilities in testing such products.
 One ethical concern the public has vocalized is that GPT-4 and similar large language models may reinforce racial or gender bias.
 Individuals, including Tom Warren, have also voiced concerns for Copilot after witnessing the chatbot showcasing several instances of artificial hallucinations.
 In June 2024, Copilot was found to have repeated misinformation about the 2024 United States presidential debates.

 In response to these concerns, Jon Friedman, the Corporate Vice President of Design and Research at Microsoft, stated that Microsoft was "applying [the] learning" from experience with Bing to "mitigate [the] risks" of Copilot.
 Microsoft claimed that it was gathering a team of researchers and engineers to identify and alleviate any potential negative impacts.
 The stated aim was to achieve this through the refinement of training data, blocking queries about sensitive topics, and limiting harmful information.
 Microsoft stated that it intended to employ InterpretML and Fairlearn to detect and rectify data bias, provide links to its sources, and state any applicable constraints.